bjerkio/unieconomy-js/README.md

 ## Contributing

 Send bug reports, feature requests, and code contributions to this repository.
-The repository is maintained by Bjerk AS (@cobraz).
+The repository is maintained by Bjerk AS (@simenandre).

 Contributions to this library is much appreciated.
 Please have a look at <thead>
 project tab or issues for more information on current help-needed.